nabtron/wp-bmi/README.md

 How to istall ?

-1. Download the plugin from: www.adriangeismaier.dk/apps/plugins/wp-bmi
+1. Download the plugin
-2. Upload entire folder "BodyMassIndex" to the "/wp-content/plugins/" directory
+2. Upload entire folder "wp-bmi" to the "/wp-content/plugins/" directory
 3. Activate the plugin through the "Plugins" menu in WordPress
 4. Go to "Appearance -> Widgets", drag "BMI Widget" and paste it in the place you want it to appear.